z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 this stage it can be seen as a character to fill the screen with.
 A space effectively clears the screen.

-We then 'invalidate' a rectange of screen space, defined in character cells.
+We then 'invalidate' a rectangle of screen space, defined in character cells.
 This tells the screen updater algorithm in SP1 that the specified area - in this case it's the whole of the Spectrum screen - is going to need to be redrawn when we get to that point.